nowickam/facial-animation/README.md

 ## Public access

-You can access the web application through the link: www.facialanimation.page
+You can access the web application through the link: www.facialanimation.page.
+Contact one of the contributors of the project to gain the valid credentials.

 ## Running locally